wazuh/wazuh-documentation/source/user-manual/capabilities/system-inventory/configuration.rst

 .. note::

    Restart the agent when you make any changes to the configuration file.
-This will ensure that the changes take effect.
+This ensures that the changes take effect.